open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 });
 ```

 If you're wondering why someone building with your web component might reach into your element and manually `click()` something within your element, you're probably not the only one.
 However, at test time, doing this can sometimes be the only way to initiate interactions from the JS context.
-Other times, it can be a clear sign the the API of your element hasn't fully considered the requirements of its public interface.
+Other times, it can be a clear sign the API of your element hasn't fully considered the requirements of its public interface.

 Is clicking this button something that a consuming application should be able to do without human intervention?
 The answer may be "no", as is the case in the generated code, but, if the answer is "yes", you may want to refactor your element to prevent consuming developers from having to reach into your web component in this way.
 Understanding the various techniques of testing a web component can help surface these questions, and their answers before your code ships to consumers.

 ### Customization

-By using the `property` decorator in our class definition we not only upgraded those properties to be reactive, we bound those properties to attributes on our custom element.
+By using the `property` decorator in our class definition we not only upgraded those properties to be reactive, but we also bound those properties to attributes on our custom element.
 In this way, both `title` and `counter` can be supplied new values via the attributes of the same name.
 The following test ensures that this relationship is maintained for the `title` attribute/property:

 ```ts
 it('can override the title via attribute', async () => {